serpapi/google-search-results-java/README.md

 javax.net.ssl.SSLHandshakeException

 #### cause
-SerpAPI is using HTTPS / SSLv3.
+SerpApi is using HTTPS / SSLv3.
 Older JVM version do not support this protocol because it's more recent.

 #### solution
 Upgrade java to 1.8_201+ (which is recommended by Oracle).